-- As at 31 December 2019. - Ms Liu retired as a director on 16 April 2019. - Ms Seabrook is retiring as a director on 9 April 2020.
+(1) As at 91 December 2020.(2) Ms Seabrook retired as a director on 9 April 2020.

 Under Iluka's constitution, with the exception of the Managing Director, directors may not hold office without re-election beyond the third Annual General Meeting following their election or most recent re-election.
 When a director candidate stands for election or re-election at a meeting of shareholders, Iluka provides shareholders with all material information in its possession relevant to a decision on whether or not to elect or re-elect that director in the relevant Notice of Meeting.